Manish Chadha: Flag rank

 Chadha was promoted to flag rank on 6 December 2021 and was appointed the fifth Flag Officer Commanding Gujarat Naval Area (FOGNA).
 As FOGNA, he was responsible for the operations and administration of all units and establishments in Gujarat and Dadra and Nagar Haveli and Daman and Diu.
 After a year-long tenure, Chadha relinquished charge, handing over to Rear Admiral Sameer Saxena on 29 November 2022.
 He then moved to Naval headquarters as the Assistant Chief of Personnel (Administration and Civilian).
 The ACOP is an assistant principal staff officer position at NHQ.

 On 10 November 2023, Chadha took over as the Flag Officer Commanding Maharashtra Naval Area from Rear Admiral A. N. Pramod at INS Kunjali.
 After a year-long tenure, he handed over to Rear Admiral Anil Jaggi and moved to NHQ as the Assistant Chief of Personnel (HRD).
 On 1 August 2025, he was promoted to the rank of Vice Admiral and appointed Commandant of Indian Naval Academy succeeding Vice Admiral C. R. Praveen Nair.
+A year later, on 3 August 2026, he assumed charge as the Director General Naval Operations from Vice Admiral A. N. Pramod.